Aisling-Dempsey/Haven/README.md

 *Future*
 - [ ] Include safe restrooms from Refuge Restrooms
 - [ ] Allow option to overlay heat map of hate crimes on all maps
-- [ ] Have data visualization affect local business markers
+- [ ] Have data visualization affect local business map markers

 #### Stack